Professor Adam Brown (about me)

 Mark your calendar for these field trips, and make arrangements to miss work or classes as needed:

-Visit as many public lands near as possible before or during our class.
+Visit as many public lands near as possible before or during this semester.
 Always practice Leave No Trace principles:

 8% | Quizzes and other small random things |